-POXEL SA: Update on the Draft Recovery Plan and Convening of the Annual General Meeting of Shareholders
+Poxel SA: Update on the Draft Recovery Plan and Convening of the Annual General Meeting of Shareholders

 - The search for new partnerships for Imeglimin, PXL770, and PXL065.

-It relies on a combination of cost and expenses rationalization combined with new financing and the settlement of the liabilities, with claims being handled according to their nature.
+It relies on a combination of cost and expenses rationalization combined with new financing and the settlement of the liabilities, with treatment of debts according to their nature.

 Update on Financing

-Given the current situation, and in the absence of a partnership capable of covering its short- and medium-term financing needs, two investors have expressed interest in providing new funding: IPF Partners, for a maximum amount of €6.25 million, including funding for the observation period; and IRIS, for a maximum amount of €5 million (at a rate of €1 million per year).
+Given the current situation, and in the absence of a partnership capable of covering its short- and medium-term financing needs, two investors have expressed interest in providing new funding: IPF Partners, for a maximum amount of €6.25 million, including funding for the observation period; and IRIS, for a maximum amount of €5 million (at a rate of €1 million per year over 5 years).

-Implementation of this financing and the recovery plan will require the approval of:
+Implementation of this financing and the recovery plan will require the prior approval of:

 The Lyon Commercial Court, and